mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 </Grid>;
 ```

-### Package size reduction
+### Reduced package size

 To align with React 19's removal of UMD builds, Material UI has also removed its UMD bundle.
-This results in a reduction of the `@mui/material` package size by 2.5MB, or 25% of the total package size.
+This results in a reduction of the `@mui/material` package size by 2.5MB, or 25% of the total size in v5.
 See [Package Phobia](https://packagephobia.com/result?p=@mui/material) for more details.
-Instead, we recommend using ESM-based CDNs such as [esm.sh](https://esm.sh/).
+Instead of UMD, we recommend using ESM-based CDNs such as [esm.sh](https://esm.sh/).
 For alternative installation methods, refer to the [CDN documentation](/material-ui/getting-started/installation/#cdn).

 ## Experimental CSS extraction via Pigment CSS

-As you know, Material UI v5 uses Emotion as a default styling solution.
-As a runtime CSS-in-JS library, it has several trade-offs such as slower performance and larger bundle size.
+Material UI v5 uses Emotion as its default styling solution.
+Because it's a runtime CSS-in-JS library, Emotion forces us to make compromises to performance and bundle size.

-In v6, we introduce an opt-in integration with [Pigment CSS](https://github.com/mui/pigment-css), our new zero-runtime styling library, that will eliminate the runtime overhead while preserving similar APIs that you are already familiar with.
+Material UI v6 introduces opt-in integration with [Pigment CSS](https://github.com/mui/pigment-css), our new zero-runtime styling library that eliminates the runtime overhead while preserving the API design patterns you already know and love.

 :::warning
 Pigment CSS integration is still in the experimental stage.
-We recommend testing it out with our examples ([Next.js](https://github.com/mui/material-ui/tree/master/examples/material-ui-pigment-css-nextjs-ts) or [Vite](https://github.com/mui/material-ui/tree/master/examples/material-ui-pigment-css-vite)) and providing feedbacks to help us improve the feature.
+We recommend testing it out with our examples ([Next.js](https://github.com/mui/material-ui/tree/master/examples/material-ui-pigment-css-nextjs-ts) or [Vite](https://github.com/mui/material-ui/tree/master/examples/material-ui-pigment-css-vite)), and we'd love to get your feedback to help us improve it.

-Then, if you're ready to integrate Pigment CSS into your project, follow the migration guide at the bottom of the page
+When you're ready to integrate Pigment CSS into your project, you can find complete details in [the guide to migrating to Pigment CSS](/material-ui/migration/migrating-to-pigment-css/).
 :::

 ### React Server Components

-Once integrated with Pigment CSS, Material UI v6 provides a separate set of layout components, including `Grid`, `Container`, and `Stack`, that are compatible with React Server Components.
+Once integrated with Pigment CSS, Material UI v6 provides a separate set of layout components—Grid, Container, and Stack—that are compatible with React Server Components.

 ```jsx
 import Grid from '@mui/material-pigment-css/Grid';